Generic name: Clarithromycin Oral Suspension (kla RITH roe mye sin)

-- If this medicine caused liver problems before.
+- If clarithromycin oral suspension caused liver problems before.

 - If you have ever had a long QT on ECG or other heartbeat that is not normal.

 - If you take any drugs (prescription or OTC, natural products, vitamins) that must not be taken with clarithromycin oral suspension, like certain drugs that are used for high cholesterol, migraines, or mood problems.
-There are many drugs that must not be taken with this medicine.
+There are many drugs that must not be taken with clarithromycin oral suspension.

 This is not a list of all drugs or health problems that interact with clarithromycin oral suspension.